suggitpe/cloud-poc/eurekaserver/README.md

 ## Push to Cloudfoundry
  - `cf push [--no-start]` to push the eureka service to CF
- - `cf cups eureka-service -p '{"uri":"http://discovery-service-suggs.cfapps.io"}'` to set up the eureka-service as a service for others to bind to
+ - `cf cups discovery-service -p '{"uri":"http://eureka-service-suggs.cfapps.io"}'` to set up the eureka-service as a service for others to bind to

 ## Useful links
  - [User Provided Services Docs](https://docs.cloudfoundry.org/devguide/services/user-provided.html)